VossProject/Hackintosh/README.md

 # Hackintosh
-Files related to my Z390 DESIGNARE Hackintosh Build
+Files related to my Hackintosh Build.
+I've included the BIOS profile/flash and the EFI configuration.
+Enjoy 